Some Cape York Tours are available to book for 2021 – many are waiting for dates and prices to be confirmed.

 4WD Tour Vehicles & Guides

-Cape York 4WD tour vehicles cater for small groups to give you the most comfortable and personal Cape York experience possible.
+Cape York 4WD tour vehicles cater for small groups, from 6 to 24 people depending on the tour you choose.
+Giving you the most comfortable and personal Cape York experience possible.
 Most of the Cape York and Torres Strait 4WD tour vehicles are new, air conditioned and feature the latest safety and communication equipment.

 During your 4WD tour experienced local Cape York and Torres Strait tour guides will answer questions and offer you interesting narration about national and regional history, environmental facts, wildlife, fishing spots, 4WD techniques and much more.